softwaresaved/software-deposit-guidance/markdown/HowToDescribeSoftwareDeposit.md

 Additional metadata to further facilitate credit for those who contributed to your software includes:

 * Contributors: Name, affiliation, current email address, ORCiD identifier and an indication of how they contributed.
-You should include people who may not have designed or developed the software but provided input or contribution in other ways (for example, designers, developers, testers, documentation authors etc).
+You should include people who may not have designed or developed the software but provided input or contribution in other ways (for example, testers, documentation authors etc).
 Make sure that any named people have given their consent for their names, emails, affiliations and ORCiD identifiers to be included.
 * Funders: Name and ORCiD identifier (if available).
 * Organisations: Name and ORCiD identifier (if available).

 ## How to record your metadata

-When you submit a deposit to a digital repository you will be required to submit metadata via their submission forms or APIs.
+When you submit a deposit to a digital repository you will be required to submit metadata.
 The metadata asked for will be specific to the digital repository.
 Digital repositories differ in both what metadata they can record and what they consider to be mandatory and optional metadata.
-At the least, the repository will collect a minimum set of metadata to allow it to generate a persistent digital identifier for a software deposit.
+At the least, the repository will collect a minimum set of metadata to allow it to generate a persistent digital identifier for your software deposit.
 Consult the documentation for your intended digital repository for information on its requirements.

-Some digital repositories are limited in the metadata they record, via their submission forms or APIs.
+Some digital repositories are limited in the metadata they record.
 They may not be able to record much of the metadata that is recommended above.
 Repository hosting services can also be limited in terms of the metadata they provide, which can limit the effectiveness of software deposit tools such as the figshare-GitHub integration [^6] or Zenodo-GitHub integration [^7].

 To ensure none of your metadata is lost, it is recommended that you record all your metadata within plain-text files in your deposit.
 While the format of these plain-text files are up to you, we have two specific recommendations.

 ## Add a codeMeta.json file to your deposit

-To ensure none of your metadata is lost, it is recommended that you record all your metadata within a codeMeta.json file, with your metadata expressed in the CodeMeta schema [^9].
+To ensure none of your metadata is lost, it is recommended that you record all your metadata within a codeMeta.json file, with your metadata expressed in the CodeMeta schema [^8].
 CodeMeta is a structured format for software-related metadata and is both human- and machine-readable.
-In our guide on "Software Deposit: What to deposit", we recommend that you add this file to your software deposit.
-It then records all your metadata at the point of deposit and provides a means to retain metadata that would otherwise be lost.

 ## Add a CONTRIBUTORS file to your deposit